k1LoW/oshka/README.md

 # oshka

-`oshka`【óuʃkə】is a tool for extracting nested CI/CD supply chains and executing commands.
+`oshka`【oʊʃkə】is a tool for extracting nested CI/CD supply chains and executing commands.

 ## Concept